Office of Undergraduate Research Mentor-of-the-Year Award

 Eligibility

-Any regular MU faculty member, post-doctoral fellow, graduate student or research staff whose mentee plans to present their research at the 2024 Spring Research & Creative Achievements Forum or at the 2024 Visual Art and Design Showcase is eligible for consideration.
-Previous winners will not be eligible again for a period of five years.
+Any MU faculty member, post-doctoral fellow, graduate student or research staff whose mentee plans to present their research at the 2026 Show Me Research Week, Undergraduate Humanities Symposium or Visual Art & Design Showcase may be nominated.
+Mentors are eligible to be nominated every year; however, winners may not be re-nominated for five years after their award.
+See previous winners below.

-Nominations may come from current students, peers or faculty colleagues.
-Persons wishing to nominate an individual for this award should submit their nomination by noon on Friday, March 22nd.
+Persons wishing to nominate an individual for this award should submit their nomination by noon on Friday, March 20, 2026 (before Spring Break).

 To nominate someone you will be asked: